 If your Potterton Netaheat has failed, I have a van filled with parts and can generally fix them in a single visit.
 No matter what you may have been told by other firms, they CAN be mended - give me a try.
 I particularly enjoy fixing the really good boilers built from 20 to 35 years ago of which the Netaheat is a good example.
 I’ll need to run through a couple of things with you on the phone about the nature of failure, then provided you are within reasonable driving distance of me in Reading I can usually offer a repair on a ‘no fix, no fee” basis.
 Call or text me on 07866 766364 for details.

 Things to do before calling someone, if your Netaheat has failed:

 1) Make sure your heating is turned ON at the programmer, and in particular the room thermostat is turned up high.
 I get the occasional breakdown call-out (especially in autumn) where all I have to do is find the room thermostat and turn it UP.
 There is not much else I can suggest you try unless you have a ‘Profile’ version Netaheat, in which case try 2 below.

 2) find and press the ‘reset’ button underneath.
-This only applies to the Netaheat Profile, the version which looks like this photo on the right.
+This only applies to the Netaheat Profile, the version shown here on the right.